Looking for Mexico travel tips to help you plan your Mexican adventure? Look no further.

 Depending on where you are from, you may be permitted to travel in Mexico for up to 180 days visa-free or you may require a visa.
 Check your local government’s travel advice in advance of booking your trip.

-You will need to fill out an immigration form (FMM) before your trip to Mexico.
+You will need to fill out an immigration form (FMM) for your trip to Mexico.
 It is possible to complete this online in advance via the Mexican government website here.

 Mexico is a safe travel destination, provided that you use common sense and take precautions when you travel.
 This means not walking around alone at night, researching safe neighborhoods, being aware of your surroundings, and being wary of over-friendly strangers.